Building a Low-carbon Energy Future through Decarbonization Technology

-We believe a combination of technologies will be necessary to achieve our goal of being net carbon neutral by 2050.
+We believe a combination of technologies will be necessary to achieve our goal of being net zero by 2045.
 DAC is a promising technology that will support our decarbonization efforts by physically reducing emissions across our portfolio.
 DAC complements the other technologies in our portfolio and offers the potential to reduce emissions from our facilities that may otherwise have limited opportunities for decarbonization due to technical or economic limitations.

 Genesee Carbon Conversion Centre (GC3)